praveen-li/docs/frr_kernel_design_doc_utp.md

 Unit Test Plan includes below 3 test cases: [All 3 test cases will be repeated for IPV4 and IPV6 family]

-### 7.1 Summary UTP
+### 7.1 Test Cases.

-Test Case 1.)
+#### Test Case 1.)
 Ping\Fast Ping 3 destinations using PTF from the source address which used BGP Routes.
 Ping will run continuosly during FRR restart.
     -  Create Ping packet in PTF.
     -  Create Expected Packet.
     -  Sent Ping packet on port 1.
     -  Verify expected Packet on Port 2.

-Test Case 2.)
+#### Test Case 2.)
 Test add, change and delete in BGP prefixes across FRR restart.

     - Have 2 BGP peers publishing 5 prefixes each, where 2 prefixes are published from both peers.
     - Observe expected routes in Zebra and Kernel.